droideck/Curse-of-Strahd-Reloaded-PF2e/Act I - Into the Mists/Arc C - Into the Valley.md

 Any players who failed their saving throw against the curse of lycanthropy soon find that, although they regain hit points normally, the original wound remains cosmetically bloody and raw—just as described in Van Richten's manuscript on the werewolf's curse.
 The next full moon takes place on the night of the sixth day after the players’ arrival in Vallaki.

 > [!combat]- **Balancing the Werewolves**
-> This combat encounter is a **Extreme** encounter against a party of four 3rd-level players, a 1st level ally (Ireena Kolyana), and a 4th level ally (Muriel in raven form) and two 1st level allies (raven swarms).
+> This combat encounter is a **Extreme** encounter against a party of four 4th-level players, a 2nd-level ally (Ireena Kolyana), and a 4th level ally (Muriel in raven form) and two 1st level allies (raven swarms).
 For parties of smaller or larger sizes, modify the encounter as follows:
 > * **Three Players**.
-Remove the Elite adjustment from werewolfs.
+Decrease the number of wolves to 2.
 > * **Five Players**.
 Increase the number of wolves to 4.
 > * **Six Players**.
-Increase the number of wolves to 5.
+Add one more werewolf.

 > [!info]+ **Lycanthropy in Barovia**
 >